Fiat 125: Argentina

 In Argentina the 125 was built from 1972 to 1982, initially by Fiat-Concord and later by Sevel Argentina.
 In addition to the 4-door sedan version, a station wagon (called "Familiar"), a pickup (called "Multicarga", a unique Argentine design) were built.
 There was also a coupe called 125 Sport with the same mechanics as the sedan, but based on the Fiat Coupé 1500 Vignale.

 Colombia

 A few copies were made of Italian 125 and was quickly replaced by Polish 125p better suited to the local market.

 Chile

 A car that was manufactured almost equal to the Fiat 125 Special restyling in march of 1970.

 Morocco

 SOMACA (Société Marocaine de Construction Automobile) assembled 125 in Casablanca.

+Motorsport activity

+The Fiat 125 also achieved success in rallying and endurance events, where its durability and reliability contributed to strong results, often with few mechanical retirements.
+In racing specification, the engine output reportedly reached approximately 145 horsepower.
+Its performance helped reinforce Fiat's renewed involvement in motorsport, including support for private entrants.

+One notable result came in the 1969 24 Hours of Nürburgring, where a Fiat 125 driven by Ratazzi, Luca Montezemolo, and Ceccato finished ninth overall.
+The car was reportedly close to standard specification.